JakirNobi/intern-t12-aquarii/readme.md

-# This is a Repo to test the git & github systems
+# This is a Repo for intern files

+### Here we will push our daily files to the remote repo and learn version control